 Cornwall is a dog-friendly destination, and it has got either friendlier recently with the restrictions on the beaches being shorter than previous years, so you won’t miss out on the top beaches and places in Cornwall.

-Here is our guide on places to take your furry-friend while on holiday in Cornwall, so you all have a fantastic time.
+Here is our guide on dog friendly places in Cornwall, so that you all can have a fantastic time.

 The Cornish beaches have shorter dog restrictions in place which run from July 1 to August 31, between 10am and 6pm.
 For Cornwall’s beaches with Blue Flag status, the restrictions will apply for longer.
 They will be in place from 15 May to 30 September (four and a half months) between 10am and 6pm, with the exception of Great Western Beach Newquay, which is open to dogs all year round.

-is dog friendly all year round, so you don’t have to miss out on Newquay’s top surfing beach.
+This popular spot is a dog friendly beach all year round.
+Fistral has great facilities for everyone and is Cornwall’s top surfing beach.
 Dogs will love this large beach and there are plenty of facilities nearby too that also that accept dogs, so you can enjoy a meal, drink or snack at some of the best cafes, pubs and restaurants in the county.

-Watergate Bay is a large beach too, with 3 miles of beach for perfect for running around on!
-It is very popular for adventure spots, and has a choice of places to eat, with dogs welcome.
-Cornwall has never been more dog-friendly, knowing how important your furry family member is!
+Also a large beach with 3 miles of beach for perfect for running around on!
+It is very popular for adventure sports, and has a choice of places to eat, with dogs welcome.

-For those who like a bit quieter try Porth Joke, also known as Polly Joke, this picturesque cove is nestled in a shallow valley between Holywell and Crantock.
+This quieter beach is also known as Polly Joke.
+A picturesque cove is nestled in a shallow valley between Holywell and Crantock.
 There are the typical bumpy and windy Cornish roads to get to it, but it is well worth it.
 In spring, or early summer, you will see wildflowers upon common, and sheep graze near the dunes.

 For a full list of dog friendly beaches please see here